javigon/lightnvm-hw/README.md

 ## sanity

 This is a sanity test ;-).
-Run the shell script called sanity.sh with appropriate arguments to create and test lightnvm block devices that use kernel plug-ins as the FTL.
-Uses the most excelent fio tool in order to test the created block device.
+Run the python script called lnvm_test.py with appropriate arguments to create and test lightnvm block devices that use kernel plug-ins as the FTL. 'python lnvm_test.py -h' gives an overview of the available commands.Sanity uses the most excelent fio tool in order to test the createdblock device.

+Useful arguments are: <br />
+-g: Execute a set of auto-generated fio tests <br />
+-s: Execute any fio tests (*.fio) in fio_tests/

+A bash script called sanity.sh is also provided as an alternative for single fio tests.

+Note that both scripts must be launched with root privileges due to fio

+TODO: -c: Add single test support as in sanity.sh <br />
+TODO: Load/unload LightNVM target for each test

 # Contributions